Millennium Falcon: Models and sets

 Along with the full-size mock-up of the Falcon, a new miniature model was created for The Empire Strikes Back to allow ILM to film more intricate in-flight rolls and pitches that were not possible with the five-foot model.
 This model was able to be mounted on a gimbal that allowed ILM to simulate very difficult maneuvers as the ship attempted to outrun Imperial TIE fighters during the asteroid-field-escape scene from the film.
-The new model, which measured at approximately 32 inches in length, had several surface features that differed from the five-foot model including updated landing gear and different surface greebles.
+The new model, which measured at approximately 32 inches in length, had several surface features that differed from the five-foot model, including an updated landing gear and different surface greebles.
 The 32" model was the version of the Millennium Falcon most depicted in toys, model kits, and promotional materials for the Star Wars universe prior to the release of the sequel trilogy.
 The model was reused for Return of the Jedi (1983).
 At the end of this production, the model was destroyed.

 As in Star Wars, the location set was changed around the ship set.
-The only major design change was to add landing gear where the disguised fuel line had been in Star Wars.
-As this set included the port side, that gave the set seven landing gears.
+The only major design change was to add a landing gear where the disguised fuel line had been in Star Wars.
+This set included the port side, giving the set seven landing gears.
 The internal set was slightly refitted from A New Hope and featured a sliding cockpit door, a larger cargo hold, an additional corridor to port, and an equipment room.
 The cockpit was rebuilt slightly larger to allow more actors to fit comfortably; shots were apparently slightly cropped in later releases of the film to hide this alteration.
 Two new interior sets were created that are not shown to connect to the rest of the set: a top hatch that Lando Calrissian (Billy Dee Williams) uses to rescue Luke Skywalker (Mark Hamill), and the compartment where Luke rests on a bunk.

 The 5 ft effects model from Star Wars was modified to reflect the additional landing gear, and several new models were built, including one roughly the size of a U.S. quarter dollar.
 For the 1997 Special Edition, a CGI model replaced the effects model during the approach and landing on Cloud City.

 No new models or sets were created for Return of the Jedi.
 A portion of the full-scale ship was used for a scene cut from the film in which several characters board the Falcon in a sandstorm on Tatooine.
 In the scene when Han exacts a promise from Lando not to damage the Falcon, the Falcon is represented by a backdrop painting.
 It is also in a matte painting of the entire hangar bay.

 The internal and external sets were scrapped after filming on Return of the Jedi ended.
 The effects models were kept by Lucasfilm and some have been on display from time to time.